DenchiSoft/VTubeStudio/README.md

 }
 ```

+`"modelLoaded"` will be `true` if a model is currently loaded.
+If no model is loaded or a model is currently in the process of being loaded, this will be false.
+In this case, all other values will be empty (or zero in case of integers).

 `"modelLoadTime"` is the time in milliseconds it took to load the current model. `"timeSinceModelLoaded"` contains the time in milliseconds since the model has been loaded.

+`"vtsModelIconPath"` contains the full path to the icon used for this model in the model selection bar in VTube Studio.
+If the model has no icon set, this will be an empty string.

 ## Getting a list of available VTS models